Slutsky equation

 The equation above is helpful because it demonstrates that changes in demand indicate different types of goods.
 The substitution effect is negative, as indifference curves always slope downward.
 However, the same does not apply to the income effect, which depends on how income affects the consumption of a good.

 The income effect on a normal good is negative, so if its price decreases, the consumer's purchasing power or income increases.
 The reverse holds when the price increases and purchasing power or income decreases.

 An example of inferior goods is instant noodles.
 When consumers run low on money for food, they purchase instant noodles; however, the product is not generally considered something people would normally consume daily.
-This is due to money constraints; as wealth increases, consumption decreases.
+This is due to budget constraints; as wealth increases, consumption decreases.
 In this case, the substitution effect is negative, but the income effect is also negative.

 In any case, the substitution effect or income effect are positive or negative when prices increase depending on the type of goods: